 Powerful motor and strong blades make short work of most tile cutting jobs.
 Good water collection-return system.
-Plunge cut option very useful for special cuts.
+Plunge cut option is very useful for special cuts.
 Rubberized table keeps tiles stable.
-Water recovery and return trays minimize mess.

-Has many of the same guides and guards as higher end models.
+Has many of the same guides and guards as higher-end models.
 Can handle hard marble tiles.
 Easy to assemble and carry to the worksite.
 Makes accurate cuts with an actual wet tile saw.

 Motor speed is on the slower side.
 Cutting jobs may take longer than expected.